The Psychological and Physical Effects of Breakups

 1. Emotional Distress

-• Anxiety: The uncertainty of the future and fear of being alone can trigger generalized anxiety, panic attacks, and hypervigilance.
+- Anxiety: Fear of being alone can trigger panic attacks and hypervigilance.

-Scientific Insight: Studies show that relationship loss activates the same brain regions associated with physical pain, explaining why heartbreak can feel physically painful (Eisenberger, 2012).
+Scientific Insight: Relationship loss activates the same brain regions as physical pain (Eisenberger, 2012).

 2. Cognitive Effects